Precious metals investment guide โ€” gold, silver, platinum, palladium and rhodium bars and coins

 Rhodium: The Most Volatile Precious Metal

-Rhodium exhibits the most extreme volatility of any precious metal.
-From $1,000 to $30,000 and back to $4,500—these aren't gradual moves but violent dislocations reflecting microscopic market size (only 20-30 tons annual production) and 95% automotive concentration.
+Rhodium exhibits the most extreme volatility of any precious metal โ€” from $1,000 to $30,000 and back to around $4,500.
+The microscopic market size (only 20โ€“30 tons annual production) and 95% automotive concentration create violent price dislocations.
+Rhodium is unsuitable for 99% of investors due to volatility, near-total illiquidity, and terminal EV demand threat.

 Rhodium volatility analysis: Rhodium: Most Volatile Precious Metal